benlue/soar/README.md

 <a name="soarExecute"></a>
 ##### soar.execute(options, cb)

-This function can be used to execute SQL queries (query, insert, update and delete).
+This function can be used to execute SQL queries (query, list, insert, update and delete).
 The _options_ parameter has the following properties:

 + op: should be one of the following: 'query', 'list', 'insert', 'update' and 'delete'.

-+ sqlExpr: a SQL specification which can be built using SQL Build Info as shown in the above example.
++ sqlExpr: a SQL expression which can be built using SQL templates as shown in the above sample code.

 + data: a plain Javascript object which contains data to be inserted or updated to a table.
 This is required for **insert** or **update**.